 Using the instructions here you will have the ability to open Command Prompt as administrator in Windows 10 from Start, Search, Run, taskmgr, PowerShell, and more.
-This application allows executing commands that help you fix multiple issues, change settings, and access different files.
+This application allows running commands that help you fix multiple issues, change settings, and access different files.
 When you stuck in anything on Windows 10 the first tool you remember is CMD.
 Administrative authority makes you capable to run a task in elevated mode.

 1] Quickest and easiest way to run cmd as admin